erickmerchant/atlatl/README.md

 #### @if _(condition)_

-Just like and other if statement.
+Just like any other if statement.
 Block level.

 #### @else